136.11 Local Public Agency Construction

 Testing and certification are necessary for all material incorporated into an LPA project.
 The testing and certification documentation must show the quantity of material being reported and whether it meets the specifications. .
 All materials in a Federal-aid LPA project must comply with Buy America requirements.

 Material acceptance is based on the following three types of sampling and testing:

 - 1. Job control samples are taken and tests are conducted as work progresses to assure the project is constructed in compliance with the applicable specifications.
 All project sampling and testing of materials shall be performed by the LPA or by a consultant employed by the LPA.
-If a LPA does not use MoDOT QC/QA practices, the guidelines in the Off-Systems Guide Schedule for Federal-Aid Acceptance Sampling and Testing (FAST) table should be followed.
+The guidelines in the Off-Systems Guide Schedule for Federal-Aid Acceptance Sampling and Testing (FAST) table should be followed as a minimum.

 - All technicians who perform, or are required by the FHWA to witness, such sampling and testing shall be deemed as qualified by virtue of successfully completing the requirements of EPG 106.18 Technician Certification Program, for that specific technical area.
 They will be identified by a certification card issued by the certifying authority.
 The card will note the expiration date and each certification level and must be on hand during sample and testing.
 Any individual who has not been qualified is not eligible to perform these functions on federal-aid projects.

 - Test reports or certifications are necessary for all material incorporated into the work.
 The test report or certification must show the quantity of material being reported and whether it meets the specifications.